East Troy Plumbing & HVAC FAQs

 Can Sprinkling Your Lawn Have an Impact on Your Well System?

-During dryer weather periods many homeowners wish to maintain the lush green lawn and colorful flowerbeds they’ve enjoyed throughout the summer.
+During drier weather periods many homeowners wish to maintain the lush green lawn and colorful flowerbeds they’ve enjoyed throughout the summer.
 Sprinkling can have an impact on your well system by placing strain on the pump.
 A properly functioning system will allow you to fill a five-gallon bucket, after a period of sprinkling, before your pump starts working again.
 The best way to avoid problems and assure the flow of water you need is to properly maintain your equipment.

 Signs your system may need some attention are: